 Gregory H. Stanton

-Gregory H. Stanton is the President of Genocide Watch.
+Gregory H. Stanton is the Chairman and Founding President of Genocide Watch.
 He is the Research Professor in Genocide Studies and Prevention at the Institute for Conflict Analysis and Resolution of George Mason University, Arlington, Virginia, USA.
 From 2003 to 2009, he was the James Farmer Professor in Human Rights at the University of Mary Washington, in Fredericksburg, Virginia.

 Dr. Stanton founded Genocide Watch in 1999, was the founder (1981) and director of the Cambodian Genocide Project, and is the founder (1999) and Chair of the International Campaign to End Genocide, the world’s first anti-genocide coalition.
 From 2007 – 2009, he was the President of the International Association of Genocide Scholars.

 Dr. Stanton served in the State Department (1992-1999), where he drafted the United Nations Security Council resolutions that created the International Criminal Tribunal for Rwanda, the Burundi Commission of Inquiry, and the Central African Arms Flow Commission.
 He also drafted the U.N.
 Peacekeeping Operations resolutions that helped bring about an end to the Mozambique civil war.
 In 1994, Stanton won the American Foreign Service Association’s prestigious W. Averell Harriman award for “extraordinary contributions to the practice of diplomacy exemplifying intellectual courage,” based on his dissent from U.S. policy on the Rwandan genocide.
 He wrote the State Department options paper on ways to bring the Khmer Rouge to justice in Cambodia.